 When providing general counselling, I see counselling as a process that supports people to resolve personal, social, or psychological challenges and difficulties.
 My goal is to enable people to see things more clearly, to support them to focus on positive thoughts, feelings and behaviours, to facilitate positive and meaningful change.

 The foundation for my counselling practice is a client centred perspective.
-This means that I view you and I as equal partners in the work that we undertake together.
 I am creative in my counselling, drawing upon my training and ongoing professional development to provide a range of therapeutic approaches to tailor counselling to meet the needs of the individual.